alexlebesc/cvmanager/README.md

 A browser-sync is also running and will refresh all devices and browsers which got your CV development URL loaded.
 Another plus of the browser-sync feature is that you can interact with all the different browsers in the same time when scrolling on one browser.

+## Deployment to production

+Developing is great but at the end your goal is to publish your CV online.
+To make your code production ready you will have to run the command `grunt build` in the frontend directory.
+This create a `dist` directory with the HTML, CSS, and JS minified.
+Only this `dist` directory has to be uploaded to your production server.

 ## Upcoming